-In line with statutory guidance, the LA should:
+In line with statutory guidance, it will be the LA's responsibility to:

-- Provide such education as soon as it is clear that a pupil will be away from school for 15 days or more, whether consecutively or cumulatively. - Liaise with the appropriate medical professionals to ensure minimal delay in arranging appropriate provision for the pupil. - Ensure the education pupils receive is of good quality, allows them to take appropriate qualifications, prevents them from falling behind their peers in school, and allows them to reintegrate successfully back into school as soon as possible. - Address the needs of individual pupils in arranging provision. - Have a named officer responsible for the education of pupils with additional health needs and ensure parents know who this is.
+- Provide such education as soon as it is clear that a pupil will be away from school for 15 days or more, whether consecutively or cumulatively. - Liaise with the appropriate medical professionals to ensure minimal delay in arranging appropriate provision for the pupil. - Ensure the education pupils receive is of good quality, allows them to take appropriate qualifications, prevents them from falling behind their peers in school, and allows them to reintegrate successfully back into school as soon as possible. - Address the needs of individual pupils in arranging provision.

-- Have a written, publicly accessible policy statement on their arrangements to comply with their legal duty towards children with additional health needs. - Review the provision offered regularly to ensure that it continues to be appropriate for each pupil and that it provides suitable education. - Have clear policies on the provision of education for children and young people under and over compulsory school age. - Maintain good links will the schools in its area and put systems in place to promote cooperation between them when children cannot attend due to ill health.
+- Have a named officer responsible for the education of pupils with additional health needs and ensure parents know who this is. - Have a written, publicly accessible policy statement on their arrangements to comply with their legal duty towards children with additional health needs. - Review the provision offered regularly to ensure that it continues to be appropriate for each pupil and that it provides suitable education. - Have clear policies on the provision of education for children and young people under and over compulsory school age. - Maintain good links will the schools in its area and put systems in place to promote cooperation between them when children cannot attend due to ill health.

-To comply with statutory guidance, the LA should not:
+To comply with statutory guidance, the LA will be expected to not: